-Inclusive Youth Leadership Stages of Implementation
+Youth Leadership Stages of Implementation

 Novice Emerging Accomplished Highly Inclusive Student leaders are represented by a narrow range of the student population.
+Non-disabled students work with adults to create a more inclusive school.
+Decisions are made by adults.
 Youth are represented on school committees and decision making processes.
+Youth with and without disabilities are given parallel opportunities in separate settings to provide leadership in their school.
+Decisions are made by adults with youth input.
 There is a common understanding that youth of every ability can be leaders in their communities.
-Student leadership positions are head by a diverse representation of the student body with all students being supported and provided the necessary skills to be agents of change in their communities.
-Non-Disabled students work with adults to create a more inclusive school.
-Youth with and without disabilities are given parallel opportunities in separate settings to provide leadership in their school.
 Youth with and without disabilities share leadership in school groups and committees in unified settings.
+Decision making is shared by youth and adults.
+Student leadership positions are held by a diverse representation of the student body with all students being supported and provided the necessary skills to be agents of change in their communities.
 Students and adults share leadership in creating and maintaining an inclusive climate and physical environment in their school.
-Decisions are made by adults.
-Decisions are made by adults with youth input.
-Decision making is shared by youth and adults.
-All students are given opportunities to learn and practice decision making and executing their decisions in their schools and communities in order to prepare for leadership roles.
+All students are prepared for leadership roles by being given opportunities to learn and practice decision making and executing their decisions as agents of change in their schools and communities.
 Decisions are made on behalf of all youth.
-Youth engage in assessments, evaluations and reflections to examine their leadership knowledge, skills and impacts.
+Youth engage in assessments, evaluations and reflections to examine their leadership knowledge, skills and impacts on themselves and others.